kae-mihara/pyitlib/README.rst

+* Since pyitlib is not in maintained and can not install properly, I have forked it and made it a submodule to put in my project.

 pyitlib is an MIT-licensed library of information-theoretic methods for data analysis and machine learning, implemented in Python and NumPy.

 API documentation is available online at https://pafoster.github.io/pyitlib/.